 In the Midwest we are experiencing a work explosion.
 Suddenly everything is coming up remodeling!
 Just this week alone I had four contracts for major remodeling projects, two of which were six-figure remodels.
 We also signed a nice bath renovation, along with the many design/build projects currently in progress.
 Wow, the difference a year makes.
+Now what?

 Many companies have been operating with a skeleton crew for several years.
 The recession was tough and weeded out many competitors.
 Demand has increased, with not as many companies out there to fill that demand.
 Due to the slim workload of the last several years, people have grown accustomed to an immediate response to their every desire.
 The pressure’s on.